-Born in May 1917, John F. Kennedy came from an illustrious political family; his father Joseph Kennedy was a leading member of the Democrat party and Joseph encouraged John F. Kennedy in his political ambitions after the war.
+Born in May 1917, John F. Kennedy came from an illustrious political family; his father Joseph Kennedy was a leading member of the Democrat Party, and Joseph encouraged John F. Kennedy in his political ambitions after the war.

 In 1953, he married Jacqueline Lee Bouvier.
-In 1957 he was awarded the Pulitzer prize for biography for his book ‘Profiles in Courage‘ a book about US Senators who stood up for their personal beliefs.
+In 1957 he was awarded the Pulitzer Prize for biography for his book ‘Profiles in Courage‘ a book about US Senators who stood up for their personal beliefs.

 In 1956, he was nearly chosen to be the Vice Presidential candidate for Adlai Stevenson.
-The national exposure raised his profile, and in 1960 he was chosen to be the Democratic nomination for the Presidency.
+The national exposure raised his profile, and in 1960 he was selected to be the Democratic nomination for the Presidency.

 In 1960, in a very tight election, John F. Kennedy narrowly defeated the much fancied Republican, Richard Nixon.
 It was a memorable election with many millions glued to the tv in the pre-election hustings.
 John F Kennedy came across very well on TV and looked more relaxed and professional on camera.

 It was the first time a Roman Catholic had been elected president and it was a big issue in America where many Protestants distrusted the prospect of America being influenced by the Vatican.
-He had to assure voters he was not a Catholic candidate for presidency, but someone standing for President who happened to be a Catholic.
+He had to assure voters he was not a Catholic candidate for the Presidency, but someone standing for President who happened to be a Catholic.